arielgomezmendez/rocket-website/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Ariel Gómez Méndez.
 It uses data from the Space Launch Now API.